-25. An earth bund of at least 3m height, as shown in the Canopy Landscape Mitigation Plan, shall be constructed prior to the commencement of quarrying activities on site to provide an acoustic barrier and dust screen to 131 Peach Island Road.
-The earth bund must be maintained for the duration of the consented activities.
+- 25. An earth bund of at least 3m height, as shown in the Canopy Landscape Mitigation Plan, shall be constructed prior to the commencement of quarrying activities on site to provide an acoustic barrier and dust screen to 131 Peach Island Road.
+The earth bund must be maintained to be acoustically effective for as long asfor the duration of the consent-ed activitiesis given effect to. - 26.
+The existing row of mature trees along the northern boundary of Stage 2 with 131 Peach Island Road shall be retained for as long as the consent is given effect to